seang123/pep_app/README.md

 - handle zip_files.py edge case for when extracted files are in nested directory (in the case that two sets of data exist for a single date)
+- Refactor each frame into its own class/module